LiskArchive/lisk-sdk/README.md

 #### Console (Unmaintained)

-This script is really useful in development.
+This script is useful in development.
 It will initialize the components of Lisk and load these into Node.js REPL.

 ```bash
 node framework/src/modules/chain/scripts/console.js